maxmind/MaxMind-DB-Reader-php/README.md

 ## Requirements  ##

-This library requires PHP 5.3 or greater (with BC Math enabled).
+This library requires PHP 5.3 or greater.
 Older versions of PHP are not supported.

+The GMP or BCMath extension may be required to read some databases using the pure PHP API.

 ## Contributing ##